cropperteam/realsense/jetson_installation/Jetson_Installation_Guide.md

-Certainly!
-Here’s the revised installation guide including the detailed steps for cloning the repository, moving into the directory, and running the installation script:

----

 ### Installation Guide for Librealsense on Jetson Devices

 This guide provides instructions to install Intel's librealsense on NVIDIA Jetson devices using scripts from the [JetsonHacksNano repository](https://github.com/JetsonHacksNano/installLibrealsense).